(2022) An Ultimate Guide to Backup Hard Drive - Qiling

 disk partition backup

 Step 3.
-Select the destination where you want to save the backup.
-You can choose to save the disk to a local drive or to NAS.
+Where would you like to save the backup of the disk?
+You can choose to save it to a local drive or to a network attached storage (NAS) device.

 Disk backup step3